Dwarf sperm whale: Appearance

 The dwarf sperm whale can range in size from 2 to 2.7 m in length and 136 to 272 kg in weight—less than the 4.25 m and 417 kg pygmy sperm whale.
 A newborn is generally around 1 m long and 14 kg.
 Males are thought to reach physical maturity at age 15, and females at age 13.
 Sexual maturity, which happens after an individual has attained 2–2.2 m in length, happens at 2 to 3 years for males and around 5 for females.
 Gestation takes place probably over around 9.5 months.
+They are believed to live up to age 22.

 The dwarf sperm whale has a dark-grey or blue-grey coloration with a lighter-grey underside, and a pale, crescent-shaped mark between the eye and the flipper, sometimes called a "fake gill", which is characteristic of the genus.
 Some individuals have been known to have a second crescent-shaped mark, creating a sort of pale ring encircling a darker spot.
 It has a high dorsal fin halfway down the length of the body, and two or more throat grooves.
 The dorsal fin is taller and closer to the head than it is in the pygmy sperm whale, and the back is flatter.